AltraMayor/gatekeeper/README.md

 build Gatekeeper Debian packages.
 Until Ubuntu 18.04, the `libhugetlbfs-bin` package was `hugepages`.
 `python` is needed to be able to run the `dpdk-devbind.py` script.
+`libcap-dev` is needed to compile Gatekeeper, but only `libcap2` is needed to run Gatekeeper.

 To use DPDK, make sure you have all of the [environmental requirements](http://dpdk.org/doc/guides/linux_gsg/sys_reqs.html#running-dpdk-application).